 Maureen’s most recent trip to Lamu, made me want to leave my day job and travel to Lamu again.
 Mo’s world on social media brought back my most memorable visit to this Unesco World Heritage city.
 Tembea na Mo is another of Kenya’s travel blogger that travels to explore, learn, have fun and tell her story while at it.
 Her travels span from Nairobi, Lamu, Mwanza in Tanzania, to Ethiopia and Morocco among other destinations.

 Clalffin or Clal as she refers to herself wishes to wake up and see the sunrise in a new place every day.
 That how she describes herself on her blog.
-A read through her blog, one is hooked through the various captivating stories on backing in Kenya, travelling solo, sights and sounds from Kisumu to chasing waterfalls in Kenya.
+A read through her blog, one is hooked through the various captivating stories on backpacking in Kenya, travelling solo, sights and sounds from Kisumu to chasing waterfalls in Kenya.
 The life of travel demands sacrifice remains very true to a majority of us who travel not just for fun but to share and inspire others to explore.

 Across the border in Uganda is the Diary of a Muzungu.
 This blog is everything Uganda, from hidden gems, the food, and the culture to just being a Muzungu in a foreign land.
 Charlotte or ‘Nagawa’ as she describes herself on her blog is quite an avid traveller across East Africa.
 She encourages her readers to join her on a tour of Uganda on foot, by train, plane, boda-boda, bus or even a dugout canoe now that should get you packing for a tour of Uganda.